aweijnitz/pi_backup/README.md

-# Backup script for Rasberry Pi
+# Backup script for Raspberry Pi
 This script does an image backup of the Pi SD card using dd.
 It is not the most efficient method, but it creates a complete backup and it's easy to restore in case of complete card failure.

 ## Installation